Slackadays/Hajime/README.md

     sudo g++ -O3 -o hajime hajime.cpp -lstdc++fs
 The "-lstdc++fs" is required if you are running a version of GCC that treats the filesystem library as an experimental one.
 Now, follow the main Instructions area to finish.

+# Using Hajime
+This script is a cinch to actually use.
+To check its status, run

+    sudo systemctl status start
+and substitute "start" if you have renamed the systemd service file.
+This will display the messages sent by Hajime.
+For debugging, you may also run it manually.

+# How It Works
+Hajime is a fairly simple program, all things considered.
+It starts by performing file checks followed by a scan of the /proc virtual filesystem to get a maximum PID.
+This is done for optimization.
+Then, a device is mounted (if set to do so) and the specified command is run.
+A perpetual check of /proc is now done to search for a PID that has a particular keyword in it.
+If the Minecraft server stops, then th keyword is no longer present and the cycle starts over again.